Trane vs Amana: an air conditioner comparison guide

 Amana Premium Series ASXC18 Air Conditioner

-Featuring a high-efficient scroll compressor, this series offers you a durable solution to keeping your home cool.
+This series features a high-efficient scroll compressor, which offers you a lasting solution to keeping your home cool.

 With a 10-year limited warranty on parts, Trane vs Amana reviews prove there are no downsides to buying an Amana AC unit.